“Do I Need to Wear My Orthotics Forever?”

 Who Needs Orthotics Short or Medium Term?

-Some people have a foot injury that requires orthotics to reduce stress on a certain tissue to allow that orthotic to heal, but do not need to wear orthotics forever.
+Some people have a foot injury that requires orthotics to reduce stress on a certain tissue to allow that tissue to heal, but do not need to wear orthotics forever.

 For example, let’s say someone is training for a marathon and has an injury of a tendon of their foot.
 They may have pretty normal foot function but they want to keep training for their race.